Liz Truss to discuss Britons’ death sentences with Ukraine counterpart

 Aiden Aslin, 28, and Shaun Pinner, 48, were convicted of taking action towards violent seizure of power at a court in the self-proclaimed Donetsk People’s Republic.

-Liz Truss has called it a “sham judgement” and insisted it has “absolutely no legitimacy”.
+Liz Truss has called it a “sham judgment” and insisted it has “absolutely no legitimacy”.

-She will speak about the matter during a phone call with Dmytro Kuleba later on Friday, according to the BBC, while No 10 has said the men are entitled to combatant immunity as prisoners of war.
+She will speak about the matter during a phone call with Dmytro Kuleba later on Friday, while No 10 has said the men are entitled to combatant immunity as prisoners of war.

 The Foreign Secretary said: “I utterly condemn the sentencing of Aiden Aslin and Shaun Pinner held by Russian proxies in eastern Ukraine.